 We are proud to have worked on behalf of Sturge Weber UK to raise awareness of Sturge Weber Syndrome - sometimes referred to as encephalotrigeminal angiomatosis - a rare congenital neurological and skin disorder that affects around 1 in 50,000 people.

-Two Halves Make A Whole Lot of Difference
+Two Halves Make a Whole Lot of Difference

-We helped tell the heart-warming story of two girls, aged 11 and 19, both of whom were born with the condition, and underwent radical surgery as toddlers to disconnect the hemispheres of their brains.
-This was in order to treat life threatening epilepsy caused by the condition.
-This means they only function with one half of their brain, and thus face a range of challenges, including mobility and behavioural issues.
+We helped tell the heart-warming story of two girls, aged 11 and 19, both of whom were born with the condition and underwent radical surgery as toddlers to disconnect the hemispheres of their brains.
+This was in order to treat life-threatening epilepsy caused by the condition.
+This means they function with only one half of their brain and thus face a range of challenges, including mobility and behavioural issues.

 Despite the extreme challenges they face in everyday life, with great support from their families, Angelina and Caity decided to spend their summer holidays notching up 198 miles (the distance between their homes, in Norfolk and Brighton) by going on local walks.
 They wanted to raise awareness about their condition, and funds for the charity that has supported them since they were tiny.